 Some domains are more expensive to register, renew and maintain, for example, .online, .shop, .travel or .expert, but they also offer a certain uniqueness.
 Often, such original solutions are overlooked by domain wholesalers who are focused on the simplest solutions and target recipients unaware of the existence of alternative extensions that may reflect the nature of the industry you’re operating in.

 Summary – which secondary or primary market domain should you choose?

 Regardless of your choice of domain, be it from the secondary or primary market, the purchased name is usually an investment for years.
 The most important thing is to pay attention to the security aspects and to choose only proven and trusted entities.

 Until recently, one of the most common problems was the unavailability of a chosen name in a given domain.
-Currently, due to the many extensions available on the market, the situation has changed, giving more room for maneuver when registering.
+Currently, due to the many extensions available on the market, the situation has changed, giving more room for maneuvering when registering.
 This means that alternative choices have emerged for the already-seized names that might appear to be the only choice.
 Primary domains are always a safe solution, but they require a time investment (e.g. building SEO) that can be avoided by choosing a domain from the secondary market.

 Moreover, if you find a domain on the secondary market and realize that its price has been inflated, you can always take advantage of nearly 1,200 alternative extensions from the primary market.
 They can additionally help you emphasize the nature of your industry or region where you conduct sales.
 Remember that when deciding on the latter option (secondary market), it’s best to carefully check the history of a given domain to make sure that it’s worth the investment and that you’ll not harm your own website.